antonkulaga/scala-js-binding/README.md

 * To bind to a property data-bind-propertyname is used
 * To bind to an event data-even-eventvariablename is used

-In case of binding to events you should create them as reactive variables ( Var(this.createMouseEvent()) ) and than use observers to monitor changes.
+In case of binding to events you should create them as reactive variables ( Var(EventBinding.createMouseEvent()) ) and than use observers to monitor changes.
 There are several useful methods that allow to put observables/handlers to reactive variables, incl. those created from events.
 So in order to handle, for instance, logout click, you can:
 ```scala